eWAYPayment/eway-rapid-ios/README.md

 ##Usage

-For the a complete guide to using the eWAY iOS SDK, check out the [eWAY iOS SDK Getting Started](https://eway.io/developers/sdk/ios-mobile-sdk-getting-started) guide and along with the example project.
+For the a complete guide to using the eWAY iOS SDK, check out the [eWAY iOS SDK Getting Started](https://www.eway.com.au/developers/sdk/ios) guide and along with the example project.

 ## License

-eWAYPaymentsSDK is available under the MIT license.
-See the LICENSE file for more info.
+The MIT License (MIT).
+Please see [License File](LICENSE) for more information.